Overview of Indiana Retirement Tax Friendliness

 Is Indiana tax-friendly for retirees?

 Indiana is moderately tax-friendly for retirees.
 As described below, Social Security is exempt from the 3.23% flat state income tax in Indiana, while other forms of retirement income are not.
-The state’s average effective property tax rate is 0.87% and the sales tax rate is 7%, both of which are relatively low.
+The state’s average effective property tax rate is 0.81%, which is low on a national scale, while the state sales tax rate is quite high at 7%.
+Luckily, local jurisdictions don't charge their own sales taxes.

 Is Social Security taxable in Indiana?